 There is nothing more lovely, nothing greater our hearts can seek, and nothing more fulfilling than God Himself.
 And as we speak with Him, we get to know Him more.
 As the Psalmist says, “One thing have I asked of the Lord, that will I seek after, that I may dwell in the house of the Lord all the days of my life, to gaze upon the beauty of the Lord and to inquire in his temple” (Psalm 27:4).
 We want to know Him.
 We want to know God in all His glory.
-If that is the case, then like a young woman dating and trying to get to know a young man, we will want to talk with Him more.
+If that is the case, we will want to talk with Him more like a young woman dating and trying to get to know a young man.

 4. We pray to know our own hearts more fully:

 I think of Habakkuk’s words, “The Lord is in his holy temple; let all the earth keep silent before him” (Habakkuk 2:20).
 There is a real benefit in coming before the Lord in silence.
-It is true that we get to know Him more fully in prayer, but we also get to know ourselves more fully.
-How often we pray and are convicted by some sin that we didn’t know was present before.
+We indeed get to know Him more fully in prayer, but we also get to know ourselves more fully.
+We often pray and are convicted by some sin that we didn’t know was present before.
 We hear it uttered from our lips or find our minds entangled by it as we approach Him in prayer.
-Like Peter on the rooftop, we are made aware that what we have believed or practiced or dreamed or sought is unholy.
-Prayer lays open our hearts not only before God, but before ourselves.
-God already knows what is in them, we often do not.
+Like Peter on the rooftop, we are made aware that what we have believed, practiced, dreamed, or sought is unholy.
+Prayer lays open our hearts not only before God but before ourselves.
+God already knows what is in them, and we often do not.

 5. We pray to be conformed to His Image: